huchenlei/stable-diffusion-ps-pea/README.md

 Windows bash
 `openssl req -x509 -nodes -newkey rsa:4096 -keyout key.pem -out cert.pem -days 365 -subj "//CN=localhost"`

+## Setup A1111
+Add `--cors-allow-origins https://localhost:5173` to WebUI command line args for local development.

 ## Add dev plugin to photopea plugin store
 I do not make my dev plugin setup public as it might confuse user which plugin to install.
 So if you are planning to do development of